 I don’t always see my Kinders in the first art rotation of the year but when I do, we always make some type of pumpkin project.
-I love this Funny Face Pumpkin for the sheer cutest factor but one of my favorites is the Starlight Pumpkin we did a couple of years ago.
+I love this Funny Face Pumpkin for the sheer cute-factor but one of my favorites are the Starlight Pumpkins we did a couple of years ago.

 CREATE A MOONLIT NIGHT BACKGROUND